university-of-york/uoy-app-course-search/README.md

 ### Testing

-To run the tests locally run:
+Tests live in `src/tests`.
+To run them:

 ```
 npm test
 ```

+Or, in Intellij, open the `npm` window and double-click on `test`, or in package.json, click on the green arrow next to the "test": "jest" entry.

 Tests are run automatically upon creation of a pull request, configured in `.github/workflows/checks.yml`, and upon a merge into `dev` or `main` branches on Github as part of `.github/workflows/deploy.yml`